Gestational diabetes through a systems science lens

 - Internationally recognised experts in neonatology, diabetes, obesity, population health interventions, health economics and simulation modelling participated in a group model building process that started in May 2016

-- A series of workshops has been held.
+- A series of workshops was held.
 Participants’ expert knowledge was used to map the complex problem of diabetes in pregnancy, to identify relevant literature and data sources, and to help quantify and verify the model